17cupsofcoffee/tetra-www/docs/tutorial/01-creating-a-project.md

+---
+id: 01-creating-a-project
+description: Part one of a tutorial on how to build a simple Pong clone with Tetra.
+---

 # Creating a Project

 First, you'll need to make sure your development environment is set up properly.
 There's three things that need to be installed on your machine in order to successfully compile a Tetra project: